colemanbroad/progen/delta.md

 otherwise at the of the `2n` test cases we double `n *= 2` and repeat.

 The idea behind `ddmin` is so broad that it cries out for generalizations beyond strings of characters to data with more structure.
-The best summary of such extensions is Regehr's blog post[0].
-Regehr says this about the original Zeller paper[1].
+The best summary of the history of test-case reduction and generalizations of delta debuggin can be found on John Regehr's blog posts [0],[c-reduce].
+Regehr says this about the original Zeller paper,

   > The enduring value of the paper is to popularize and assign a name to the idea of using a search algorithm to improve the quality of